CanobbioE/please-safely-store-this/README.md

 		Used with -n/--new:
 		specify the USERNAME's value to be saved into the credentials file.

-	-c, --config
-		Used with -d/--directory:
-		configure psst options.

-	-d, --directory
-		Used with -c/--config:
-		specify the path to the DIRECTORY used to store the credentials file.
-		The path could be both in Unix or in Windows format.
-		The default path is <user_home>/.psst/

 	-h, --help
 		Show an helpful and well formatted message. :)